edumserrano/playwright-adventures/demos/code-coverage-with-monocart-reporter/README.md

 1) Declared a few variables at the start that are reused throught the playwright configuration.
 2) Updated the `reporter` array.
 Instead of using the [default html reporter](https://playwright.dev/docs/test-reporters#html-reporter), use the [built-in list reporter](https://playwright.dev/docs/test-reporters#list-reporter) and the [third-party monocart-reporter](https://playwright.dev/docs/test-reporters#third-party-reporter-showcase).
-3) Configured the `webServer` block so that it runs the angular app locally so that the tests can be executed against it.
+3) Configured the `webServer` block to run the Angular app locally so that the tests can be executed against it.
+If you're not testing an Angular app that's fine, you just need to adjust the `webServer.command` so that it launches your app and set the `webServer.url` to the url your app will be running at.
+For more information see the [webServer docs](https://playwright.dev/docs/test-webserver).

 ### monocart-reporter configuration